evancz/guide.elm-lang.org/README.md

 By the end I hope you will not only be able to create great web apps in Elm, but also understand the core ideas and patterns that make Elm nice to use.

-If you are on the fence, I can safely guarantee that if you give Elm a shot, you will end up writing better JavaScript and React code.
+If you are on the fence, I can safely guarantee that if you give Elm a shot and actually make a project in it, you will end up writing better JavaScript and React code.
 The ideas transfer pretty easily!

 ## A Quick Sample